turbot/steampipe-plugin-aws/docs/tables/aws_appautoscaling_target.md

 ```

-### Check whether autoscaling is enabled of both read-write capacity
+### List targets for DynamoDB tables with read or write auto scaling enabled

 ```sql
 select